onemtc/governance-script-template-spec-version/README.md

-# governance-script-template-spec-version
+# governance-script-sandbox
-This is an updated version of the governance script which uses template specs (preview) instead of blueprints
+Used for developing the MTC Governance Script Demo.
+This may end up being a template repo, or deleted